alexmilowski/littleflow/littleflow.md

  1. A representation of tasks and their metadata operations
  1. Enabling common expressions over metadata between tasks (e.g., subflows, interation, conditionals)

-A workflow is a sequence of whitespace separated statements.
-Each statement starts with a label or task name, a sequence of arrow operations, and ends with a label or task name.
+A workflow is a sequence of whitespace separated flow statements.
+In general, a flow statement starts with a label or task name, a sequence of arrow operations, and ends with a label or task name.

 ### Flow statements